List of Agent Steel band members

 Agent Steel performing live in 2008.

 Agent Steel is an American heavy metal band from Los Angeles, California.
 Formed in 1984, the group originally consisted of vocalist John Cyriis, guitarist Brad Phillips, bassist George "Doom" Robb and drummer Chuck Profus.
 By the time the band recorded its debut album, guitars were performed by Juan Garcia and Kurt Colfelt.
-As of 2025, Cyriis is the only remaining original member of the band, with other members including 2024 additions Johnny Moraes and Ricardo França on guitars, Marcus Dotta on drums, and 2025 arrival Andre Mellado on bass.
+As of 2026, Cyriis is the only remaining original member of the band, with other members including 2024 addition Johnny Moraes, returning guitarist Nikolay Atanasov and 2025 arrivals Alexandre Vilegas on bass and Junior Wendland on drums, respectively.

 History

 1984–1988

 After leaving Abattoir and later Megadeth, vocalist John Cyriis formed Agent Steel in August 1984.
 The band's initial lineup included bassist George "Doom" Robb and drummer Chuck Profus, with the role of guitarist changing multiple times in quick succession — founding member Brad Phillips was replaced by Mark Marshall and Bill Simmons, the latter of whom was himself soon replaced by Cyriis' former Abattoir bandmate Juan Garcia in time for the band's first shows in September 1984.
 After the band recorded its first demo 144,000 Gone, Kurt Colfelt replaced Marshall for a second demo later in the year.
 Before the end of 1984, the band signed with Combat Records and started recording its debut full-length album Skeptics Apocalypse, which was released in the middle of 1985.

 In August 1985, Bernie Versailles replaced Colfelt, who left due to "musical and personal differences".
 After the recording of the EP Mad Locust Rising, Robb was also replaced in early 1986 by Mike Zaputil, with Garcia claiming that the band "needed a new bass player who was more precise, cleaner and faster".
 After the recording of the band's second album Unstoppable Force, Cyriis and Profus relocated to Florida in early 1987, rebuilding the band with a new lineup, adding guitarists Jay Weslord and James Murphy, and bassist Richard Bateman.
 After a European tour which spawned the live video Mad Locust Rising: Live at the Hammersmith Odeon June '87, Agent Steel disbanded in June 1988 and Cyriis and Profus briefly continued working in a new group called Pontius Prophet.